Technology is comprised of three subject areas:

 The standard of cooking in the competition is always very high, with pupils having to progress through 2 rounds to reach the final where their creations are judged by a head chef from a top local restaurant, which in recent years have included Heathcotes and the Grill on the Edge.

 And as well as the trophy and a voucher for the judge’s restaurant, our winners often find that their dish is on the chef’s daily specials board on the day they claim their prize!

 Beef and lamb young chef challenge

-Stockport Grammar pupils are also regularly taste success in the Red Tractor beef and lamb young chef challenge, judged by TV chef James Martin.
+Stockport Grammar pupils also regularly taste success in the Red Tractor beef and lamb young chef challenge, judged by TV chef James Martin.

-In recent years, Katy Bacon, Charlotte Biondi, Emilia Biondi, Amelia Cropper, Rebecca Fernandes, Charlie Kirker, Ed Robinson and Emma Winder have all made it through to the north-west final, with Heather Tallents and Jaina Mistry being named as regional winners.
+In recent years, Mona Amet, Katy Bacon, Charlotte Biondi, Emilia Biondi, Amelia Cropper, Rebecca Fernandes, Charlie Kirker, Ed Robinson and Emma Winder have all made it through to the north-west final, with Heather Tallents and Jaina Mistry being named as regional winners.

 BBC Good Food show